 Banks was perhaps the best player in the game in the late 1950s, earning back-to-back NL MVP Awards in 1958 and ’59 while playing the demanding position of shortstop.
 He hit a total of 92 home runs with 272 RBIs during that stretch while leading the league in games played both seasons.

 23t.
 Eddie Mathews – 512 home runs

-Mathews was a consistent power hitter for the Milwaukee Braves in the '50s and early '60s, hitting at least at least 30 home runs nine straight seasons.
+Mathews was a consistent power hitter for the Milwaukee Braves in the '50s and early '60s, hitting at least 30 home runs nine straight seasons.
 He led the league twice, with 47 in 1953 and 46 in '59, and was a 12-time All-Star.

 25. Mel Ott – 511 home runs

 Only two players hit more home runs than Ott’s 308 in the 1930s — Jimmie Foxx (415) and Lou Gehrig (347).
 He led the league five times during that decade despite never hitting more than 38 in a season (though he did hit 42 in 1929).